transloadit/uppy/website/src/docs/providers.md

 ⚠️ The [Dashboard](/docs/dashboard) plugin is recommended as a universal container to all Provider plugins.
 It also comes with file previews, progress reporting and more.
 If you are using the Dashboard, it already [comes with all the nessesary styles](/docs/dashboard/#CSS) and functionality for Providers to work well.

-If you are feeling adventerous, you can technically use a Provider plugin separately, without the Dashboard.
+If you are feeling adventurous, you can technically use a Provider plugin separately, without the Dashboard.
 Make sure to then include `@uppy/provider-views/dist/style.css` (or `style.min.css`) CSS file.
-But this is experimental, not officialy supported and not recommened.
+But this is experimental, not officialy supported and not recommended.